 It’s important to note that many people, regardless of gender, often hesitate to voice their concerns about inappropriate behaviour from others, whether it’s uninvited advances, unwanted attention, or other discomforts.
 However, staying silent can prolong the issue and even make it worse.
 Your safety and well-being should always come first.

-Experience why dancers everywhere love them!
-Your support helps us share the love of dance, (Purchases earn us a small commission.)
+Perfectly blending comfort, versatility, and confidence, they’re a favourite among thousands worldwide.
+Don’t miss out—experience why dancers everywhere love them!
+Your support helps us share the love of dance.
+(Purchases earn us a small commission).

 If someone’s behavior makes you feel unsafe or if you notice stalking or persistent unwanted attention in class, bring it up discreetly with your teacher.
 They can mediate, set boundaries, or, if necessary, take further action to maintain a safe space.